IrfanaAslam/loan-default-prediction/README.md

-# Loan Default Prediction
+# Loan Default Prediction 🚀

 ![Banner](outputs/DecisionTree_confusion_matrix.png)

 **Predicting Loan Defaults using Decision Tree & XGBoost**

 This project predicts whether a loan applicant will default based on historical financial and demographic data.
-It demonstrates an **end-to-end machine learning workflow**, from data preprocessing to model evaluation and visualizations.
+It demonstrates an **end-to-end ML workflow**, from data preprocessing to model evaluation and visualizations.

 ---

-## 📊 Dataset
+## 📊 Dataset Overview

-The dataset contains the following features:
+The dataset includes these features:

 ID, year, loan_limit, Gender, approv_in_adv, loan_type, loan_purpose, Credit_Worthiness,
 open_credit, business_or_commercial, loan_amount, rate_of_interest, Interest_rate_spread,